esosaoh/kubewarden-docs/docs/tutorials/typescript/01-intro-typescript.md

 The Kubewarden project currently uses Javy for these reasons:

 - Mature JavaScript engine (QuickJS) compiled to WebAssembly
-- Support for [waPC](https://wapc.io) through custom host functions
+- Support for [WASI interface](../../wasi/01-intro-wasi.md) through custom host functions
 - Smaller binary sizes compared to other JavaScript-to-WebAssembly solutions
 - Active development and maintenance by the Bytecode Alliance